yang093/react-native-webrtc/Documentation/BuildingWebRTC.md

 ## Preparing the build

-Running the script with `--setup` will download all necessary tools for building WebRTC.
-The script must be run with a target directory where all WebRTC source code and resulting build artifacts will be placed.
+Running the script with `--setup` will download all necessary tools for building CustomWebRTC.
+The script must be run with a target directory where all CustomWebRTC source code and resulting build artifacts will be placed.
 A `build_webrtc` directory will be created containing it all.